jenniferefrench/slow-computer-troubleshooting-lab/README.md

-# slow-computer-troubleshooting-lab
-A hands-on IT support lab focused on diagnosing and resolving a slow Windows computer.
+# Slow Computer Troubleshooting Lab

+## Scenario

+A user reports that their Windows computer is running slowly and affecting their productivity.